KathanP19/HowToHunt/XSS/Xss.md

  3. Try Payload in File name of profile picture and also in the source file of image.
  4. Try in Comment section anywhere on target site.
  5. Try on every input fields which get reflected in page and which can be seen by other users.
+ 6. Try to signup using your name + xss payload and that can lead to stored xss.
 *Tips*
 - For every input field
 	- Try to get ```<a href=#>test</a>``` an entity in